MoFEM/mofem-cephas/mofem/doc/markdown/InstallationWithSpack.markdown

 . spack/share/spack/setup-env.sh
 ~~~~~~
 Note that we used forked Spack repository on GitHub.
 Forked Spack repository
-is under control of MoFEM developers.
-Moreover is cloned develop branch,
+is under control of MoFEM developers, where we put most up to date changes in
-where we put most up to date changes in the core library and users modules.
+the core library and users modules.
-Over time we will make pull-requests to official Spack repository and make
-MoFEM installation with main Spack repository.

 ## Installation MoFEM